 Body mass index (BMI) is one way to measure a healthy weight, but it doesn’t consider muscle and fat mass or where fat is stored in your body.

 To measure your waist circumference accurately, measure yourself without clothing and position a tape measure around your body roughly in line with your belly button.
 Breathe out normally, making sure the tape is snug but not too tight, and take the measurement.
-The recommended waist circumference for adult women is about 80 cm.
+The recommended waist circumference for adult women is 80 cm or less.

 Measuring your BMI